 Profession: Personal Celebrity Trainer and Group Fitness Instructor

 A Benin City original, Ehinomen Ehikhamenor, otherwise known as “Hollywood Hino,” was a professional pugilist with otherworldly talent and international prestige.
 Hino’s parents worked hard as professionals in Nigeria to give him and his six siblings a decent lifestyle.
 A move to the U.S., specifically New York City, was meant to give Hino and his family an advantage better than their homeland could provide.

-In addition to his absolute love for boxing and being in the squared circle, this 35-year-old conditioned athlete enjoys tackling the endemic of unhealthy eating within the African American community.
-“Through hosting my ‘Hollywood Hino Training Camp,’ I am able to enlist my members in physical challenges that maintains their physical transition while allowing me to connect black men and women to nutritionists, dieticians, and also offer personal nutritional tips,” Hino says.
+Despite his absolute love for boxing and being in the squared circle, this 35-year-old conditioned athlete enjoys tackling the endemic of unhealthy eating within the African American community.
+“Through hosting my ‘Hollywood Hino Training Camp,’ I am able to enlist my members in physical challenges that maintains their physical transition while allowing me to connect Black men and women to nutritionists, dieticians, and also offer personal nutritional tips,” Hino says.
 By providing these tips for free or at low cost, Hino and his nutritionist, Vanessa Cunningham, are ensuring that our black families remain vital, healthy, and well aware of the dangers of unhealthy dieting.

 While exploring the new opportunities that being a celebrity trainer afforded him, Hino began modeling, acting, and promoting events in New York City.
 Armed with strong features and an engaging personality, Hino became one of the city’s top party commanders through the colorful event series called “First Fridays NYC”.